 About Oral Rigosertib

 The oral form of rigosertib was developed to provide more convenient dosing for use where the duration of treatment may extend to multiple years.
 This dosage form may also support combination therapy modalities.
 To date, over 400 patients have been studied with the oral formulation of rigosertib.
 Combination therapy of oral rigosertib with azacitidine, the standard of care in HR-MDS, has also been studied.
 Currently, oral rigosertib is being developed as a combination therapy together with azacitidine for patients with higher-risk MDS who require HMA therapy.
 A Phase 1/2 trial of the combination therapy has been fully enrolled, and the preliminary efficacy and safety data was presented at The American Society of Hematology Annual Meeting in December 2018.
-A pivotal Phase 3 study design is under review by the FDA, and the Special Protocol Assessment is expected to conclude in the 1H of 2019.
+A Special Protocol Assessment for a pivotal Phase 3 study design is under review by the FDA.

 |ONCONOVA THERAPEUTICS, INC.|